tooleks/laravel-presenter/README.md

 # The Laravel 5 Presenter Package

 This package provides abstract `ModelPresenter` and `CollectionPresenter` classes.

-It's like a `view model` classes that wraps original model/collection object into a new presentation.
+It is like a `view model` class that wraps original model/collection object into a new presentation.

 ## Requirements